FormalHitman/CompulsoryTask2/README.md

 Access the project in your web browser at http://localhost:8000/

 ## Usage
-After following the installation steps, you can use bookClub as follows:
+After following the installation steps, you can use polls as follows:

 Open a web browser and navigate to 'http://127.0.0.1:8000/admin/' To go to currently reading page navigate to 'http://127.0.0.1:8000/polls/'